janbarari/StarWars/readme.md

 # StarWars
  ![](starwars.gif)

-This project gets information form an api and uses the following technologies:
+This project fetch information form an api, and uses the following technologies:

   - Kotlin
   - Clean Architecture